Sepitus-exe/WKElementaryDark/README.md

 There are four text colors you can override:

-- `--USER-text-clr` is the default color used over everything except `inverted-surface`.
+- `--USER-text` is the default color used over everything except `inverted-surface`.
 Please ensure text remains legible over all your color choices with this foreground text color.

-- `--USER-inverted-text` is the inverted foreground color used over `inverted-surface`.
+- `--USER-text-inv` is the inverted foreground color used over `inverted-surface`.

-- `--USER-highlighted-text` specifies the color to use for emphasized text.
+- `--USER-text-hl` specifies the color to use for emphasized text.

-- `--USER-grayed-text` specifies the color to use for de-emphasized text.
+- `--USER-text-grayed` specifies the color to use for de-emphasized text.

 ### Branding